SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 ### Test files

-Inside the contract sub-folder, test files should be named `ContractName.function.t.sol` where `function` is the name of the function being tested.
+Inside the contract sub-folder, test files should be named `function.t.sol` where `function` is the name of the function being tested.
 For very small functions, they can be grouped in a single file/contract named accordingly.

 The contract name inside that file should be `TestContractNameMethod`.